stevetodman/chd/docs/ops/event-retention.md

  where id = true;
 ```

-The `retain_event_days` value must be at least `1`.
-The pruning function falls back to
+`retain_event_days` must be at least `1`.
+If the field is unset, the pruning function defaults to 180 days.
-180 days if the table has not been initialized yet.

 ## Manual execution

-Invoke pruning on demand from psql or the Supabase SQL editor:
+Trigger pruning on demand:

 ```sql
 select * from app.prune_old_events();
 ```

-The function operates in small batches (default 1,000 rows per loop) so that it can be
+The function deletes rows in batches (default 1,000).
-re-run safely without long locks.
 Pass a smaller batch size if needed:

 ```sql
 select * from app.prune_old_events(250);
 ```

-Each invocation returns the number of rows deleted per table, allowing the job to resume
+Each invocation reports the number of rows removed per table, allowing the job to resume safely if interrupted.
-where it left off if terminated mid-run.

 ## Scheduled execution

-When `pg_cron` is available (the default in the Supabase-hosted Postgres instance), the
-migration schedules a daily run at 04:15 UTC:
+When `pg_cron` is available (default for hosted Supabase Postgres) the migration schedules a daily run at 04:15 UTC:

 ```sql
 select *